prothej227/ml-problems/README.md

 ---

-## Tabulated below is the list of problems I solved using machine learning:
+The ff. are the list of problems solved.

 | Project Name          | Description                                |
 |-----------------------|--------------------------------------------|